ngneat/dialog/README.md

 }
 ```

 Inside the component, you'll have access to a `DialogRef` provider.
 You can call its `close()` method to close the current modal.
-You can also pass `data` that'll be available for any `afterClosed$` subscribers.
+You can also pass `data` that'll be available for any subscribers to `afterClosed$`.

-Now we can use the `DialogService` to open it:
+Now we can use the `DialogService` to open open the modal and display the component:

 ```ts
 import { DialogService } from '@ngneat/dialog';